wowsiddanth/tp/docs/DeveloperGuide.md

 **Guarantees:** New student info is saved, and displayed.

 **MSS:**
-1. User types in command
+1. User types in command.
-2. System adds the user to the address book
+2. System adds the user to the address book.
-3. System displays that user has been added, and corresponding details
+3. System displays that user has been added, and corresponding details.

    Use case ends

 **Extensions:**
 * 1a.
-User types in an invalid format
+User types in an invalid format.
     * 1a1. nustracker shows an error message, and displays the correct format to use.

       Use case ends.